Aagam2020/Shahportfolio/final_project_Aagam.md

 Females consistently report higher rates of depression (10.3%) compared to males (6.2%).
 This may stem from biological, psychological, or societal influences, such as greater societal pressure or underreporting by males.

 Racial and ethnic disparities are also apparent, with individuals identifying as AI/AN (11.2%) and those of two or more racial/ethnic backgrounds (13.9%) facing disproportionately high rates of depression.
 These findings point to systemic inequities in access to mental health care and broader social determinants of health.

-Visualizations include bar charts showcasing the stark differences in depression prevalence by age, sex, and race/ethnicity.
-These visuals help identify the most at-risk populations and underline the need for age- and culturally-sensitive interventions.

 ---